Jim-Holmstroem/LEDMatrixController/README.md

 # LEDMatrixController
 Connect the LED Matrix kit https://www.sparkfun.com/products/11861 by the instructions for it.

+The StandardFirmata version didn't work that good (perhaps due to a missconfiguration of the serialport?).
+Recommend using the custom serial communication (further down) instead.
 Upload StandardFirmata code to the arduino using Arduino IDE and compile and run as below

 ```bash